EnjoinHQ/hopfield/README.md

 Hopfield might be a good option for your project if:

+- 🚀 **Lightweight and extensible**: Hopfield provides a streamlined pipeline for crafting generative agents.
+- 🔗 **Versatile Functionality**: Our agents can utilize custom tools and support OpenAI function calls.
+- 💾 **Efficient Memory Tracking**: Easily monitor conversation - history and tool outputs.
+- 🤖 **Automated evaluation:** Conduct multi-turn conversation evaluations with simulated dialogues, all hands-free.

+Our guiding principles:

+- 🚀 **Lightweight and extensible**: Hopfield provides a streamlined pipeline for crafting generative agents.
+- 🔗 **Versatile Functionality**: Our agents can utilize custom tools and support OpenAI function calls.
+- 💾 **Efficient Memory Tracking**: Easily monitor conversation - history and tool outputs.
+- 🤖 **Automated evaluation:** Conduct multi-turn conversation evaluations with simulated dialogues, all hands-free.

 - You want to use text embeddings or OpenAI function calling with Typescript-first features (e.g. using [Zod](https://github.com/colinhacks/zod)).
+- You want
 - You don’t want to use a bloated library for simple LLM interactions (e.g. Langchain.js).

 ## Install